The Helen E. Hagan Project

 Your investment will help us elevate Helen’s legacy, further the careers of promising artists and arts leaders of color following in her footsteps, and inspire future generations.

-Support the Harmony Fellowship for Underrepresented Arts Administrators
+Support the Churchwell Family Fund for Underrepresented Musicians

-In Fall of 2023, NHSO announced a generous matching challenge of $50,000 from Rita Landino to launch a campaign to fund the Fellowship for Underrepresented Arts Administrators.
-You can participate in meeting this match by contributing here.
+In Fall of 2023, NHSO announced a generous matching challenge of $50,000 from Rita Landino to launch a campaign to fund the Fellowship for Underrepresented Arts Administrators, and in our 2024-2025 season, we succeeded in fully funding that Fellowship.

 Helen E. Hagan (1891-1964)